bertrandmartel/websocket-non-blocking/README.md

 You will find :
 * source in ./libwebsocket folder
-* test project with secured and unsecured JS websocket client exemples featuring interactions with websocket server
+* test project with secured and unsecured JS websocket client exemples featuring interactions with websocket server in ./libwebsocket-test folder

 <hr/>